Been arrested? Call us right now.

 A lawyer specializing in criminal cases who was once a public prosecutor himself will aggressively defend your case.

 Nakamura International Criminal Defense is a law firm specializing in criminal cases.
 The founding partner has many years' experience actually prosecuting criminal cases as an investigating prosecutor.
-Also on staff is a professional investigator who has many years' experience in criminal investigation as a former police officer.
 If you are facing a criminal prosecution, our team of professionals will be your most powerful ally and defend you to the hilt.

 2. Reasonable legal fees with no hidden costs